-The most basic installations of AM do not require you to customize the AM WAR file.
-If you need to customize the AM extension points, add the new classes to the WAR file before deploying it.
+The most basic installations of AM do not require you to customize the AM WAR file before deploying it.
+However, if you need to customize any of AM extension points, you should add the new classes to the WAR file before deploying it.